vimar-gu/Bias-Eliminate-DA-ReID/README.md

 * Camera(ResNet101-ibn-a): [Google Drive](https://drive.google.com/file/d/1tuJZw1DnTQ5B95voUL8bE1akiyrqeK-E/view?usp=sharing)

 ### Some tips
-* We found that the model with the highest score on the validation set might not perform well on the test set.
+* By our experience, there can be a large fluctuation of validation scores which are not completely positive correlated to the scores on testing set.
-* We have fixed the random seed in the following updates.
+* We have fixed the random seed in the updates.
 But there might still be some difference due to environment.
 * Multiple camera models in the testing phase may boost the performance by a little bit.